Alyetama/internetarchive-youtube/README.md

 If you picked **option 1 (MongoDB)**, add this secret:
   - `MONGODB_CONNECTION_STRING`
-The value of the secret is the database conneciton string.
+The value of the secret is the database connection string.

 If you picked **option 2 (JSON bin)**, add this additional secret:
   - `JSONBIN_KEY`